4.1 The conference of difference

 | Epistemic (Knowledge Systems) |

-The conference knowing: knowledge as the outcome of successful conferring between knower and known, subject and object, theory and evidence. | Reciprocity: Confirmation and falsification; peer review; iterative refinement.
-Compression: Scientific laws; paradigms; tacit knowledge. limogenesis: Disciplines; methodologies; peer communities.
-Co-petition: Scientific consensus as co-petitive; competing theories as productive tension.
-Nesting: Observation → theory → paradigm → scientific worldview. |
+The conference knowing: knowledge as the outcome of successful conferring between knower and known, subject and object, theory and evidence. | Atonement-Forgiveness: A theory acts to atone: be 'at one' with evidence.
+The limogenetic threshold is obtained if the theory maps to evidence and where it does not it should forgive: 'give way' to evidence.
+Limogenesis: Disciplines; methodologies; peer communities; experimental thresholds.
+Compression: Scientific laws; paradigms; tacit knowledge.
+Co-petition/Competition: Scientific consensus as co-petitive vs. dogmatic rivalry.
+Nesting: Observation → theory → paradigm → scientific worldview.
+Reciprocity (observed pattern): Confirmation and falsification; peer review; iterative refinement. |

 | Praxis (Applied Governance) |

-Observations from the Evidence Table
+Observations from the evidence table

 Several patterns emerge from this systematic mapping:

-The CoD is not an additional layer but the relational fabric of each domain.
-The table does not impose an external framework on each domain; rather, it makes explicit the conferring structure already implicit within each domain’s own descriptions.
-The physical domain’s own language (interaction, symmetry, emergence) is already CoD language.
+- The CoD is not an additional layer but the relational fabric of each domain.
+The table does not impose an external framework on each domain; rather, it makes explicit the conferring structure already implicit within each domain's own descriptions.
+The physical domain's own language (interaction, symmetry, emergence) is already CoD language.

-Nesting is universal but not linear.
+- Nesting is universal but not linear.
 While the table presents domains in a sequence, the actual nesting is cross-cutting: vital processes nest within physical ones but also constrain physical possibilities; social processes nest within vital ones (humans as living beings) but also reshape vital conditions.

-From Evidence to Causality
+From evidence to causality

-The evidence table establishes that the CoD framework is empirically grounded: across domains, the same invariant patterns recur.
 But description is not yet explanation.
-To argue that the CoD is not merely a useful heuristic but a causal primitive—a real feature of existence that can be intervened upon—requires moving from correlation to causation.
-Section 4.1.4 takes up this task, using Judea Pearl’s do-calculus to formalize how interventions on CoD structures produce predictable effects across domains.
+To argue that the CoD is not merely a useful heuristic but a causal primitive — a real feature of existence that can be intervened upon — requires moving from correlation to causation.
+Section 4.1.4 takes up this task, using Judea Pearl's do-calculus to formalize how interventions on these CoD structures (e.g., disrupting limogenesis, over-compressing, imposing competition) produce predictable effects across domains.
+The causal claim is that atonement obtains forgiveness across limogenesis; all other invariants are conditions or consequences of this core relation.

-4.1.4 Causal Argument: The CoD as Structural Causal Model
+4.1.4 Causal argument: The CoD as structural causal model

 Judea Pearl's structural causal model (SCM) framework, and specifically his do-calculus, provides the necessary formalism.
 Pearl's key insight is that causal claims cannot be reduced to statistical associations; they require a model of the underlying data-generating process, represented as a directed acyclic graph (DAG) in which: